ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 layers that are \_

 the greatest freedom to move.
-Players that are Standing during the opposition\'s team turn are
+Players that are Standing during the opposition's team turn are

 \

 **MARKING AND BEING MARKED**

-I\'hyrm use llieir lacklu /one lo interfem\
+I'hyrm use llieir lacklu /one lo interfem\
-playom, Milking\' them and hindering Hi
+playom, Milking' them and hindering Hi

 .. ~:~upl«s a square that is within an

-; player\'s rackle Zone, they are being
+; player's rackle Zone, they are being

 ■Marked'by that opposition player.

 ,~v~,,~r~ has an opposition player within the\r Tackle\
-they are \'Marking\' that opposition player
+they are 'Marking' that opposition player

 ASI.indiiiH Player ^Marks\ aH^ °PP^osition^ P^1^[^1]' that are within